 Leona R. Wisoker writes a variety of speculative fiction, from experimental to horror, from fantasy to science fiction.
 Her science-fantasy series, Children of the Desert, follows several characters through a world slowly coming apart as dangerous secrets are revealed and centuries-long plots move into their final stages.
 Shorter works, such as Silver and Iron in the Sha’Daa: PAWNS anthology and Dragon Child in the Galactic Creatures anthology, reflect Leona’s early love of stories that involve demons and elves.

-Leona’s work is fueled by massive quantities of coffee and chocolate.
-She often contemplates exercise, decides it’s too much time away from working on really important things, then returns to creating bizarrities, researching random subjects, or planning her next garden project.
+Leona’s work is fueled by coffee, chocolate, and home made bread.
+She often contemplates exercise, decides it’s too much time away from working on really important things, then returns to creating bizarrities, researching random subjects, scouring Pinterest, or planning her next garden project.

 Leona R. Wisoker writes horror, fantasy, science fiction, experimental; long fiction, short fiction, and occasionally poetry.
 She has been traditionally published by Mercury Retrograde Press; re-published by ReAnimus Press; she is self-published; she is a small business owner; she is a fiend for coffee and chocolate; she loves reading, researching, gardening, cooking, and dogs.

 Her writing ranges from the bizarre and quirky to the serious and horrific.
 She makes a point of aiming for moments of humor throughout her writing, regardless of the current theme, in part because she grew up believing herself completely bereft of a sense of humor.

 All of this tells you absolutely nothing useful about the really important stuff, so follow the invisible lines painted on your computer screen and read her writing.

 Oh.
 You can’t see the invisible lines?
 All right then.
 Go here instead.